OCR-D/ocrd-website/site/en/user_guide.md

 ### Virtual environment (without docker)

-Before starting to work with the OCR-D-software you should activate the virtualenv.
+If you don't want to use Docker, you should activate the virtualenv before starting to work with the OCR-D-software.
 This has either been installed automatically if you installed the software via ocrd_all, or you should have [installed it yourself](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) before installing the OCR-D-software individually.